arvicxyz/arvicxyz/README.md

+Hi I'm Amir.
+A decade old developer with 10+ years mobile dev and 5+ years full stack web dev experience.

-The best tech stack for SaaS in 2025.
-Best for speed, affordability and scale.
+Here's the tech stack I usually use for my SaaS and other projects.
+It's best for DX, speed, price and scale.

 ### Mobile App
 - 📱 Framework: Flutter or Native